 Diverse culinary options range from pizza and crepes to Indian cuisine.
 For a quick and inexpensive meal, visit a boulangerie, where you can buy luscious French pastries and simple baguette sandwiches.
 Look for the recommendable chain Baguet.
-Good news: menu prices seem high but include tax and service (which is split among the entire staff).
-If service is to your liking, be generous and leave some extra euros, and they will think of Americans as "the good guys."
+Good news: while menu prices may seem high, prices include tax and service, but a small extra tip in cash is expected, just as in France.
 In most restaurants in Guadeloupe (as throughout the Caribbean), lobster is the most expensive item on the menu.

 What to Wear: Dining is casual at lunch, but beach attire is not appropriate except at the most laid-back beachside eateries.
 Dinner is slightly more formal.
 Long pants, collared shirts, and skirts or dresses are appreciated, although not required.
 Guadeloupean ladies like to "dress," particularly on weekends, so don't arrive in flip-flops—they'll be in heels.